yegor256/blog/_drafts/di.md

 (like in [PicoContainer](http://picocontainer.codehaus.org/annotated-field-injection.html)).
-These mechanisms simply violate basic principles of object-oriented programming and encourage us to create incomplete mutable objects, stuffed with data during the course of application execution.
-Remember, ideal objects [must be immutable]({ % post_url 2014/jun/2014-06-09-objects-should-be-immutable %}) and [may not contain setters]({ % post_url 2014/sep/2014-09-16-getters-and-setters-are-evil %}).
+These mechanisms simply violate basic principles of object-oriented programming and encourage us to create incomplete, mutable objects, that get stuffed with data during the course of application execution.
+Remember: ideal objects [must be immutable]({ % post_url 2014/jun/2014-06-09-objects-should-be-immutable %}) and [may not contain setters]({ % post_url 2014/sep/2014-09-16-getters-and-setters-are-evil %}).